 3500 BCE – Sumerians were the first ever urban civilization.
 They invented cuneiform, wedge-like impressions in wet clay that dried into tablets.
 It eventually replaced early pictographs.

 2750 BCE – Phoenicians (Lebanon) the city Usher was founded as a port along the Mediterranean Sea.
-They worshipped Astarte/Asherah as the queen of heaven and her son, Baal.
-Baal was a fertility God.
-Astarte is the root word for the word “star.”
+They worshipped Astarte/Asherah (Inanna) as the queen of heaven and her son, Baal.
+Baal was seen as a fertility God.
+Astarte is the root of the word “star.”

 2334 BCE – Akkadians lived in central Mesopotamia, north of the Sumerians.
 Sargon of Akkad (2334-2279 BCE) was influential in establishing language, military power and art.
 Sargon conquered the Sumerians, creating the world’s first empire.
 The Akkadians admired and copied Sumerian culture even as they invaded them.
 They spoke Akkadian, which is distantly related to Arabic, Hebrew and Aramaic.
 Sargon was a gardener and according to legend he was found floating in a basket on the Euphrates.
 He was taken in by a priestess who educated him.
 He rose to become a mighty warrior.
 (Similar to Moses)

 2250 BCE – The Hatti were the original tribe of Anatolia/Turkey.
 The Hatti people are thought to have migrated into Turkey bringing with them a Germanic based language known as Indo-European.
 The above Sun Disc is made of bronze, and was commonly used in religious ceremonies.
 The circle which forms the perimeter of the disc represents life, the three disks represent the Sun, Moon and Venus.
 (This could be the earliest representation of the Kabbalah – Tree of Life and Sacred Geometry combined.)